evkx/evkx.github.io/content/models/honda/prologue/Prologue_AWD/_index.md

 ## Exterior

+The Honda Prologue AWD, with dimensions of 4877 mm in length, 1989 mm in width, and 1634 mm in height, falls into the Mid-size SUVs offer a blend of space, comfort, performance, and versatility, making them suitable for a wide range of drivers with diverse needs.
 You can choose between 7 different paint colors when ordering this model.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).